codelab-fun/codelab/README.md

 Angular 10 quiz app created for Angular Codelab (https://www.codelab.fun)

 # TODO:
-- need to get the completed icon to show per quiz completed, not all quizzes
+- display the completed icon per quiz completed, not all quizzes
-- multiple-answer questions - score should only increase if ALL correct answers have been chosen
+- in multiple-answer questions, score should only increase if ALL correct answers have been chosen
 - convert app with Ionic and Apache Cordova for usability on mobile devices
 - add state management with NgRx???